Equality and Diversity Statement of Policy

 Steps will be taken to ensure that knowledge of vacancies reaches underrepresented groups internally and externally.
 We aim to attract professionals to be part of the Graduate Planet CIC’ team, including management, staff & volunteers.

-Wherever possible, vacancies will be notified to job centres, RCO’s, and a range of agencies with significant minority group rolls, as well as to minority press/media.
+Wherever possible, vacancies will be notified to job centres, RCO’s, and a range of agencies with significant minority group roles, as well as to minority press/media.
 All vacancy advertisements will include an appropriate short statement on equal opportunity.

 Selection and recruitment